top of page

 This event explores not only how the fraud was committed, but why it was allowed to persist for years undetected.
 Attendees will analyze how weak documentation, vague justifications, and loyalty-based enabling behavior created an environment ripe for abuse.
 The course also highlights red flags and risk indicators that internal auditors should look for when dealing with executive transactions.

-By comparing both models and applying them to a real-world case, participants gain a deeper perspective on fraud motivations and practical tools to enhance internal audit effectiveness.
+By comparing both models and applying them to a real-world cases, participants gain a deeper perspective on fraud motivations and practical tools to enhance internal audit effectiveness.
 This training will be especially valuable for auditors, fraud examiners, and compliance professionals looking to strengthen oversight where authority and influence often escape routine scrutiny.

 The lessons from this event go beyond theory—they serve as a practical roadmap for identifying behavioral cues, designing better controls, and holding even the most powerful individuals accountable.